 Macronutrients (Protein, Carbohydrates and Fat) should be consumed in moderation.
 A major spike in any of these three areas has the potential to cause weight gain, and vice versa.
 Lower your macro intake and you will most likely lose weight.
 For example, if your goal is to hit 140g of protein a day and you consume 240g of protein, some being from whey shakes, you may gain weight.
 Although you consumed whey, it’s not clear whether or not it’s the culprit.
 You consumed several other sources of carbs that need to be examined.

 Some whey protein supplements are meant to be used as meal replacements-- because they have a considerate amount of protein and they're low-cal compared to other meal choices.
 There are also varieties meant to aid in weight gain with their large amount of protein and carbohydrates.

 If you’re worried about weight gain, or want to make sure you’re on the right track to losing weight, counting macros is a great solution.
-Apps/websites like MyFitnessPal provide an easy-to-use platform to do just that.
+Apps like Trifecta provide an easy-to-use platform to do just that.
 You can search the foods you eat and input them daily, then it provides you with a macro and calorie breakdown throughout the day.